 In the UK, there are two main types of roofing options; flat and pitched roofs.
 So, before you make your final decision it’s extremely beneficial to know differences, advantages and limitations between these two roof designs.

 How do you decide which style of roof is going to be best for you?
 Below, we are going to take a look at the pros and cons associated with both options to help you come to the best decision.
-After all, there is no right or wrong answer; it is all about figuring out what is going to be right for your build.
+After all, there is no right or wrong answer; it is all about talking to a roofing company and figuring out what is going to be right for your build.

 1. What are the benefits of choosing a flat roof?